cyberi0/contactos-api/README.md

 ```

 ## Run Seeders
-You can run Seeders in the next order to populate datebase:
+You can run Seeders in the next order to make mock data in the Database:
 ```bash
 php artisan db:seed --class=ContactoSeeder
 ```